 Your child will be asked not to eat or drink for several hours before the biopsy.
 This is done to make sure the stomach is empty so the child will not throw up and choke.
 Laboratory studies are done before the biopsy to make sure the clotting times (PT/PTT) and platelets are normal enough to help prevent bleeding from the biopsy.
 Your child should not receive aspirin or ibuprofen two weeks before the procedure (discuss this with the doctor who placed your child on aspirin).

 In adults, percutaneous liver biopsy is done without sedation.
 A local anesthetic (numbing medicine) is just injected into the skin where the biopsy will take place.
 Young children usually require sedation or anesthesia.
-Your doctor may choose to sedate the child with intravenous medicines that result in "conscious sedation".
+Your doctor may choose to sedate the child with intravenous medicines that result in "conscious sedation."
 This means that the child is awake and breathing on his own but is not aware and will not remember the experience.
-Commonly, Demerol or Fentanyl (narcotic drugs), and Versed (a Valium-like drug that decreases recall of the procedure), are used.
 The child is carefully monitored during such a procedure.
 At some institutions the liver biopsy is done under general anesthesia.
 That means an anesthesiologist puts the child completely to sleep.
 Depending on the kind of anesthetic used, this may involve the child briefly having a breathing tube during the procedure.

 Percutaneous Liver Biopsy